 But What About Terms That Belong to Multiple Languages?

-In the Terminology Manager, you can also give terms the language "mul" or "Multiple Languages".
+In the Terminology Manager, you can also give terms the language "Multiple Languages".
 Usually, you set terms to "Multiple Languages" when the term stays the same, no matter what language you use.
 These terms are often brand and product names.
 For example, our own company name "Acrolinx" is always written the same way, regardless of the language we write in.

 When you turn on sublanguage checking, the language "multiple languages" works in a similar way to a normal language.
 For example, suppose that you have the brand name "Cookie King".
 You want to use it in all regions except Britain, where you'll use the alternative brand name "Biscuit Baron".